icon

 It's best to start your sessions at the same time each morning.
 Consistency will help your body and internal clock adapt to seeing the light at this specific time daily.
 Your body will be exposed to your light, think it's sunlight, and start producing those essential hormones.

-Light therapy schedule: when should you start light therapy?
+A calendar with light bulbs and text : light therapy schedule when should you start light therapy?

 Timing: When and How Long to Use Your Light Therapy Lamp